PranshuBarar/PranshuBarar/README.md

 Designed and implemented a real-time data synchronization architecture from MySQL to Elasticsearch using Change Data Capture.

 **The problem solved:**
-- Iterated from an initial [polling-based V1 architecture](https://github.com/PranshuBarar/Search-Optimization-Architecture) to this final event-driven V2.
+- Built an initial [polling-based V1 architecture](https://github.com/PranshuBarar/Search-Optimization-Architecture) from scratch, then identified its limitations and evolved it into this final event-driven V2.
 - MySQL full-text search: ~34 seconds per query
 - Elasticsearch (after migration): 400–500ms (cached: 50ms)
 - 68× performance improvement at 10,000 concurrent users (JMeter tested)